By John MahoneyPosted 09.23.2008 at 12:51 pm 1 Comment

 At Apple's WWDC conference in San Francisco, Steve Jobs is expected to unveil iPhone 2.0

-We Know What This Means: New products afoot!
+We Know What This Means

 At this very moment, Steve Jobs is on stage in San Francisco where he is expected to unveil the next version of the iPhone.
 High-speed 3G data connectivity, on-board GPS and a fully developed application store are all likely to be in the cards.